-Many employers also provide paid parental leave through Enterprise agreements, contracts of employment or workplace policies.
-These can help businesses attract and keep talented staff.
-The amount of leave and pay entitlements will depend on the workplace.
+Employers can provide for paid parental leave in registered agreements, employment contracts and workplace policies.
+The amount of leave and pay entitlements depends on the relevant registered agreement, contract or policy.

-No - employer-funded paid parental leave doesn’t affect an employee’s eligibility for the Australian Government’s Paid Parental Leave scheme.
-Similarly, the Australian Government’s Paid Parental Leave scheme doesn’t replace employer-funded paid parental leave entitlements.
+Employer-funded paid parental leave doesn't affect an employee's eligibility for the Australian Government's Paid Parental Leave scheme.
+An employee can be paid both.

 Source reference: Paid Parental Leave Act 2010 (Cth)

 If you might need to read this information again, save it for later so you can access it quickly and easily.